 Whereas it is clear that data visualization has real benefits, better data and better visuals do not go hand in hand.
 We tend to immediately attach credibility to data visualization because displaying findings in this way makes them look objectively true.
 But it is possible to skew what you are trying to present.
 This is because there are many details that are hidden in a visual.
 If you were trying to make a point about data by using text rather than an image as the medium, it would be much easier to point out what you disagree with.

 Be attuned to how that data is presented so you can prevent yourself from being misled by a bad visual.
-Take, for example, colour scheme: this can have a big impact on how the data presented is perceived.
+Take, for example, color scheme: this can have a big impact on how the data presented is perceived.
 Often cosmetic choices can lend more credibility to the data than it deserves.

 If for example, you highlighted an area on a map in red, it would scream out to you, when actually this would be a completely subjective choice made by the person who created that visual.